Vyral/base-template/_posts/2018-05-02-the-key-to-winning-a-multiple-offer-situation-as-a-homebuyer.md

 <center><p>Looking for a home?&nbsp;<strong><a target="_blank" href="http://www.thestarygroup.com/searches/new">Search our homes</a></strong><br />Selling Your home?&nbsp;<strong><a target="_blank" href="http://www.thestarygroup.com/sellersguide">View the Home Seller's Guide</a></strong></p></center>

-Right now there’s low inventory in our marketplace, and because of this, we’re seeing a lot of multiple offer situations happening with listed homes.
+Right now there’s low inventory in our marketplace, and because of this, we’re seeing a lot of multiple offer situations happening with listed homes

-If you’re a buyer and you find yourself in a multiple offer situation, it’s important that you work with an agent who can structure your contract in a way that allows you to beat out the other buyers and their offers.
+If you’re a buyer and you find yourself in a multiple offer situation, it’s important that you work with an agent like me who can structure your contract in a way that allows you to beat out the other buyers and their offers.

 Some of the tactics our team has used in the past when negotiating on behalf of a buyer in a multiple offer situation include: